vcync/modV/docs/guide/writingA2DModule.md

 ```

 :::tip Adding audio reactivity
-Right clicking on your Module's `size` control will allow you to attach audio "features" to the size of the circle, making your Module audio reactive.
+Right click on your Module's `size` control - through the menu, you can attach audio "features" to the size of the circle.
+This makes any Module audio reactive without baking in features.
 :::

-So now we have a pretty bare-bones 2d Module, but hopefully that's enough to get you started.
+So now we have a pretty bare-bones 2d Module, but that's enough to get you started.